 You want to be around all the time in case your loved one needs you so you stay in but you are sick of being stuck indoors.

-The one thing no one tells you when you care for a young person suffering with anxiety, mental health issue or struggling with similar challenges- is that if you let it, it takes over your life without you noticing it.
+The one thing no one tells you when you care for a young person with an eating disorder- is that if you let it, it takes over your life without you noticing it.

 The constant worry, angst, running around and sleepless nights impact you and your health.
-They will push you to the limit until you are totally debilitated.
+This condition will push you to the limit until you are totally debilitated.

 This is an extremely tough position to be in and no one teaches you how to deal with it.But the sooner you do, the better.